San Diego street sign

 What Is the Housing Market Like in San Diego?

 Between 2020 and 2021, San Diego’s population fell by over 11,000 residents.
-Many of the residents who chose to leave stated that high housing prices factored into their decision.
+It’s a trend that’s poised to continue.
+Many of the residents who chose to leave stated that high San Diego property prices factored into their decision.
+This leaves current and future residents with many questions about the housing market in San Diego.

-How does this population decline impact current or new San Diego residents looking to buy a house?
+How does this population decline impact San Diego real estate for current residents looking to buy a house?
 Is the housing market still difficult for buyers to navigate?
+Is it just luxury homes in San Diego, or all properties that are rising in price?
+How do interest rates and housing prices connect?
 Can we expect any changes in the near future?

-We’re here to give you the scoop on the 2022 housing market in San Diego and what it means for buyers, sellers, and renters.
+We’re here to give you the scoop on the 2023 housing market in San Diego and what it means for everyone on both sides of potential San Diego real estate transactions.
 We’ll also offer tips for anyone looking to move to the San Diego area.

 Before we get into what the housing market means for you, let’s take a closer look at the state of the housing market, in general.
-As you may know, we’ve been in a national seller’s market for about two years, making it difficult for buyers who are looking for a home.
+As you may know, the 2020s have thus far been a seller’s market, making it difficult for buyers who are looking for a home.
 In some ways, we’re still looking at the conditions that create a seller’s market, but rising interest rates may put a squeeze on sellers as well as buyers.

 Low Inventory